-Our course in social sciences will give you a taste of four exciting subjects on offer at Warwick delivered across the Pre-University Summer School.
-Teaching includes Law, Education Studies, Philosophy and Psychology.
+Our course in social sciences will give you a taste of five exciting subjects on offer at Warwick delivered across the Pre-University Summer School.
+Teaching includes Law, Education Studies, Philosophy, Politics and Sociology.

 These subjects all look at some of the world’s biggest issues and therefore will equip you with analytical and communication skills relevant to many industries and organisations.